 At this point, sufficient data are not available to model noncancer endpoints in humans.
-Many studies are available to estimate ED01 values for noncancer endpoints in animals.
+Many studies are available to estimate ED{01} values for noncancer endpoints in animals.
 However, there are a number of difficulties and uncertainties that should be considered when comparing the same or different endpoints across species.
 Some of these include differences in sensitivity of endpoints, times of exposure, exposure routes, species and strains, use of multiple or single doses, and variability between studies even for the same response.
-The estimated ED01s may be influenced by experimental design, suggesting that caution should be used in comparing values from different designs.
-In addition, caution should be used when comparing studies that extrapolate ED01s outside the experimental range.
+The estimated ED{01} s may be influenced by experimental design, suggesting that caution should be used in comparing values from different designs.
+Estimates of ED{01} s in Part II, Chapter 8 represent estimates of 1% of the maximal response in the studies being evaluated.
+In addition, caution should be used when comparing studies that extrapolate ED{01} s outside the experimental range.
 Furthermore, it may be difficult to compare values across endpoints.
 For example, the human health risk for a 1% change of body weight may not be equivalent to a 1% change in enzyme activity.
+Similarly, a 1% change in response in a population for a dichotomous endpoint is different from a 1% change in a continuous endpoint.
 Finally, background exposures are not often considered in these calculations simply because they were not known.

 Nevertheless, given these considerations, several general trends were observed and discussed in Part II, Chapter 8.
-The lowest ED01s tended to be for biochemical effects, followed by hepatic responses, immune responses, and responses in tissue weight.
+The lowest ED{01} s tended to be for biochemical effects, followed by hepatic responses, immune responses, and responses in tissue weight.
 An analysis of shape parameters implies that many dose-response curves are consistent with linearity over the range of doses tested.
 This analysis does not imply that the curves would be linear outside this range of doses, but it does inform the choices for extrapolation.
-This is particularly true when body burdens or exposures at the lower end of the observed range are close to body burdens or exposures of interest for humans, which is the case with dioxin-like chemicals.
+This is particularly true when body burdens or exposures at the lower end of the observed range are close to body burdens or exposures of interest for humans, which is the case with dioxin-like chemicals and biochemical effects.

-Overall, shape parameter data suggest that biochemical responses to TCDD are more likely to be linear within the experimental dose range, while the more complex responses are more likely to assume a nonlinear shape.
+Overall shape parameter data suggest that biochemical responses to TCDD are more likely to be linear within the experimental dose range, while the more complex responses are more likely to assume a nonlinear shape.
 However, a large number (> 40%) of the more complex responses have shape parameters that are more consistent with linearity than nonlinearity.